Sympathetic Inspector Antagonist

 - Jim Sterling on Leverage, except he never looks foolish and the protagonists never manage to humiliate him, even when they get away, because he always manages somehow to get promoted after every encounter with them.

-- Hank Schrader of Breaking Bad is this to an elusive crystal-meth manufacturer known to him only as "Heisenberg."
-Little does he know that "Heisenberg" is actually his brother-in-law Walter White, the Justified Criminal protagonist of the series.
+- Hank Schrader of Breaking Bad diligently hunts an elusive crystal-meth manufacturer known to him only as "Heisenberg."
+Little does he know that "Heisenberg" is actually his brother-in-law Walter White, the Justified Criminal (at first) protagonist of the series.

 - Peter Burke of White Collar was this pre-series - by the time the show starts he's already caught Gentleman Thief Neal.
 Then they end up on the same side, and he still plays this sometimes, considering Neal has some trouble letting go of his former conman ways.